SebasNadu/kotlin-lotto/README.md

 - [x] minimum ticket: 1000 KRW
 - [x] Automatic tickets generation
 - [x] LottoMachine has the amount
+- [x] There is a maximum of tickets that the user can buy

 ### WinningNumbers Class